Homemade vanilla wafers are easy to make and so much more delicious than the store-bought version. You’ll never buy them in a box again!

 As promised, this is a very simple cookie recipe.
 There’s no chilling or cutting—just roll the dough into small balls, flatten them, and bake.

-Form the cookies.
+- Form the cookies.
 Roll 2 teaspoons of dough into a ball and place it on one of the prepared pans.
-Repeat with the remaining dough.
-Slightly flatten the top of each cookie.
+Repeat with the remaining dough, and slightly flatten the top of each cookie.

-Cool.
+Let the cookies cool.
 Let the vanilla wafers cool on the pans, set on wire racks, for 5 minutes.
 Then, remove the cookies and let them finish cooling directly on the racks.
-(Learn more: Why Every Baker Needs Wire Cooling Racks)
+(Learn more by investigating why every baker needs wire cooling racks.)

 Tips for Success